Protonull/TestServer/README.md

 # TestServer

-This is intended to be as quick and painless server as possible.
+This is intended to be as quick and painless a server as possible.

 ## Installation